 Challenges Getting to Campus

-We always plan to have all offices and services operational and available to the fullest extent possible while maintaining a safe working environment.
+The university always plans to have all offices and services operational and available to the fullest extent possible while maintaining a safe working environment.
+Worsening conditions in seasonal weather, most notably during the winter months, may affect everyone's ability to get to campus.
 Students who are unable to get to campus for class or work, should contact their faculty or supervisors.
-Staff and faculty facing challenges in reporting to or performing work because of weather-related conditions in your area, should communicate directly with your supervisor or appropriate administrator.
+Staff and faculty facing challenges in reporting to or performing work because of weather-related conditions in your area, should communicate directly with their supervisor or appropriate administrator.

 - Julie Paisant at 408-924-2255 or email firstname.lastname@example.org or

 - Stacey Elsibai at 408-924-2142 or email email@example.com in University Personnel.

 Regional Resources for the Most Up-to-Date Information

 Here is a brief list of resources where you can get information about road conditions and mass transit updates related to weather.